tetratelabs/istio-0to60/docs/the-app.md

 - The application consists of two microservices, `web-frontend` and `customers`.

-    ??? info
+    !!! note "Aside"

         The official Istio docs canonical example is the [BookInfo application](https://istio.io/latest/docs/examples/bookinfo/){target=_blank}.

-        For this workshop we felt that an application involving fewer microservices would be more clear.
+        For this workshop, we felt that an application involving fewer microservices would be more clear.

 - The `customers` service exposes a REST endpoint that returns a list of customers in JSON format.
 The `web-frontend` calls `customers` to retrieve the list, which it uses to render to HTML.